Skip to content

 Limits

-• Free plan: up to 5 forms per account, 100 submissions per form per month.
+• Free plan: up to 5 forms and 100 submissions per month (shared across all forms).

-• Rate limit: you can create up to 10 forms per hour.
-Submissions are limited to 60 per form per minute and 10 per IP per minute.
+• Rate limits: 60 submissions per form per minute, 10 per IP per minute.

-If you hit a limit, the API returns a clear error response.
+If you hit a limit, you’ll see a clear error message.
 See the Limits page for full details.

 What’s next